RealityStop/Bolt.Addons.Community/README.md

 >
 > But there are new maintainers!

-**There are some incompatibility issues found with Defined Events and you should use Unity Visual Scripting version : 1.8.0.
-Until its fixed.**
+**It looks like there are some compatibility hiccups with Defined Events.
+To steer clear of any trouble, just make sure you've got Unity Visual Scripting version 1.8.0 until its fixed.**

 # Community Addons